 What is Zinc Plating?

 Zinc plating involves zinc metal being electrodeposited on to components.
 Zinc plating is passivated to give it corrosion resistance and the zinc plating protects the underlying material further by being sacrificial.
 Zinc electroplating is a form of electrochemical galvanization.
 The passivation on zinc plating determines its final colour - we can offer clear (blue tinted, trivalent) or colour passivation (yellow ] iridescent, hexavalent).
 A clear passivate is close to a natural zinc finish in terms of appearance but will have considerably better corrosion resistance and appearance over time.
 Thicknesses of 5µm, 8µm, 12µm and 25µm are common, but other thickness are available on request.
-We offer bright zinc plating on components made of steel (up to 1000 MPa ultimate tensile strength), copper, brass and bronze.
+We offer bright zinc plating on components made of steel, stainless steel, copper, brass and bronze.

 - ISO 2081 (replaces BS 1706 and BS EN 12329)